awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-changesets-execute.md

 1. On the change set's details page, choose **Execute**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-stacks-change-sets-delete-and-execute.png)

-   AWS CloudFormation immediately starts updating the stack\.
-The AWS CloudFormation console directs you to the [**Events**](cfn-console-view-stack-data-resources.md) tab, where you can monitor the progress of the stack update\.
+   CloudFormation immediately starts updating the stack\.
+The CloudFormation console directs you to the [**Events**](cfn-console-view-stack-data-resources.md) tab, where you can monitor the progress of the stack update\.

 ------